uw-echospace/ubna-field/protocol/04_detection.md

 ## Running the Single-File Detector

-1. Once you have a sound opened, open the detector function by going to Tools->Detector->"Band Limited Energy Detector" in the main menu.
+1. Once you have a sound opened, open the detector function by going to Tools>Detector>"Band Limited Energy Detector" in the main menu.
 2. Double-click on "Spectrogram" inside the right dialog box of "Available Signals and Views" and hit OK.
 3. You are now ready to configure an energy-based detector.
 Load in a preset configuration for either LF calls or HF calls by going to Preset in the top menu of this window.
 Hit OK.
 4. RavenPro will open a progress manager dialog box showing the detection progress.